nikitabogdan/pocket-scale-calculator/readme.md

 ### I heard you like Pocket Operators, so I made Pocket Scale Calculator for your Pocket Operator.

-This console app is a helper tool for calculating scales for [Teenage Engineering Pocket Operator](https://teenage.engineering/products/po) PO-33/133 & PO-35/137 series.
+This console app is a helper tool for calculating scales & note positions for [Teenage Engineering Pocket Operator](https://teenage.engineering/products/po) PO-128, PO-33/133 & PO-35/137 series.
 It was inspired by [https://punkyv4n.me/po-33-scale-app](https://punkyv4n.me/po-33-scale-app/), but I wanted to make an ancient-looking desktop console version with pocket operator vibes, so here we are.

 <img width="600" alt="terminal profile icon compact" src="https://raw.githubusercontent.com/nikitabogdan/pocket-scale-calculator/main/terminal%20profile%20icon%20compact.png">

+## v0.92

+* Added support for po-128 Megaman model.

 ## v0.9